urduhack/urduhack/docs/installation.rst

 -----------------
 To download the model weights all you have to do is run this simple command in the command line.::

-    >>>urduhack download
+    $ urduhack download

-This command will download the model which will be used by urduhack.
+This command will download the models which will be used by urduhack.